Skip to content

 Key Takeaways

-• Cummins earns a 6.6 average overall score compared to Predator's 3.2, winning across all measured categories.
+• Cummins earns a 6.6 average overall score compared to Predator's 3.2, winning every scoring category by a wide margin.

 • Cummins holds a Tier A reliability rating (91 out of 100), while Predator sits at Tier C (60 out of 100).

-• Predator offers a much larger catalog with 29 models versus Cummins' 5, but higher quantity does not correlate with higher quality here.
+• Predator offers a much larger catalog with 29 models versus Cummins' 5, giving buyers more wattage and size options.

-• Even in value scoring, Cummins leads significantly at 5.6 compared to Predator's 1.9.
+• Even in the value category, Cummins scores 5.6 compared to Predator's 1.9, suggesting better overall cost-to-performance returns.

 Top Model Matchups